 Where do I fly in and out of to begin and end my trip?

-If you’re joining our Timeless North trip, you’ll fly into Auckland (where we’ll pick you up at your hotel or at the airport) and out of New Plymouth.
+If you’re joining our Timeless North trip, you’ll fly in and out of Auckland.

 If you’re joining our Beautiful South trip, you’ll fly in and out of Queenstown.

-If you’re joining our Elegant South trip, you’ll fly into Blenheim and out of Queenstown.
+If you’re joining our Elegant South trip, you’ll fly into Nelson and out of Queenstown.